-Verb to be (is, are, am)
+Verb to be (is, are, am):

 Kaka a soccer player.
 He an attacking midfielder

 Angelina Jolie and Brad Pitt both American.

 In your opinion, they a perfect couple?

-Subject Verb Agreement,
+- Subject Verb Agreement,

-Everyone) going to the park.

-Should we watch the news for three (hour/hours) or not?
+Everyone going to the park.
+Tonight, Ralph and I (is/are) hanging out.
+(Is/Are) the jury going to decide on the case tomorrow?
+Should we watch the news for three (hour/hours) or not ?

-Preposition of Place,
+- Preposition of Place,

 The teacher is writing on the blackboard.
 I am a student at king Faisal University

-Using Have, Has, Had
+- Using Have, Has, Had:

 We a beautiful house.
 She a very good English accent.

-a classic car two years ago.
+I a classic car two years ago.